The University has the following family-friendly leave options available.

-For entitlements and related polices refer to the leave and entitlements page.
+For entitlements and related policies refer to the leave and entitlements procedure.

 As part of their personal leave entitlement, staff other than casuals, are entitled to carer’s leave to provide care or support to a member of their family or household who is ill, injured or involved in an unexpected emergency.